Are you currently working in the tertiary education sector?

 Why not become a retired member of AAIR?

-To be eligible to become a ‘Retired Member’, you must have held an AAIR membership for more than 10 years or equivalent, and you must be permanently retired from the workforce.
+To be eligible to become a ‘Retired Member’, you must have held an AAIR membership for more than 10 years and be retired from the full-time workforce.
+Exceptions can be made at the discretion of the Committee.
 Your application to become a ‘Retired Member’ must be submitted using the membership form, and must be approved by the Committee.

 A ‘Retired Member’ shall: